fbpx

 6. Improved self-management

 Magellan also offers a focus on behavioral health, which is quite rare in the health insurance industry.
 This makes the company uniquely suited to provide several forms of care, particularly for people dealing with dual diagnoses.
+As a Magellan mental health rehab, we can help you understand your insurance coverage for behavioral health services like therapy.

 In-network drug recovery with Magellan Behavioral Health covers all or some of the costs associated with the following treatments for drug and alcohol addiction.